nydailynews/log-rss-to-csv/README.md

 1. Check out this repo
 2. Create a directory named `archive` in this repo
+3. Create virtualenv for this project
+4. `pip install -r requirements.txt`
-3. Configure the crontab entries to your needs, add to crontab.
+5. Configure the crontab entries to your needs, add to your server's crontab.